 It is not difficult to see adults struggling with this.
 I remember being at a family occasion many years ago when one of my younger relatives pointed to someone and said, “Who is that?”
 I told him that it was a relative of ours from another branch of the family.
 “Is she a teacher?”, he asked.
 She was, and he could tell.
 We just seem to present this aura that children can sense and it can make them feel uneasy and guarded in their moments when we are present.

 Yet the interaction between us and children need not be so contrived.
-If we appear to our children as simply one of a group of people that happen to be in a shared space at the same time, without an apparent agenda, whether it be kindergarten, school, adventure playground or just on the street opposite a public park, then there is more possibility that we will occasionally, when these uncontrived moments occur, just possibly be able to be part of them.
+If we appear to our children as simply one of a group of people that happen to be in a shared space at the same time, without an apparent agenda, whether it be kindergarten, school, adventure playground or just on the street opposite a public park, then there is more possibility that we will occasionally, when these uncontrived moments occur, just possibly be part of them.
 These occasional moments are not in themselves special – they are just natural and spontaneous which is of course the very thing that makes them ‘special’.

 I’ve lost count of the number of times children in schools and other settings have accidentally called me ‘dad’ (and in some cases ‘mum’ too) yet the real indication of a successful relationship between child and adult comes not when they see us accidentally as a parent figure but when we simply become another person sharing a moment.
 This is not the same thing as trying to become ‘a friend’ or even seeing ourselves as another child because not only is this impossible (as we are still an adult and no degree of relationship building will change that) but because such interaction itself can still be contrived.